[?] Subscribe To This Site

 Non-drug therapies to reduce high blood pressure include stopping smoking, weight reduction, salt restriction, increased aerobic exercise and emotional stress management.

-Can Foods Affect High Blood Pressure?
+Can Food Affect High Blood Pressure?

-fruit and vegetables Much research shows that foods are laden with blood pressure boosters and reducers.
+Much research shows that foods are laden with blood pressure boosters and reducers.

 Once you’ve been able to establish the causes of high blood pressure with the help of your doctor, you may choose to try diet first.